dynamitegus/Polaris-Open/readme.md

 3. If you want the bot to be public, set that up in the Discord dev portal.
 But make sure you can handle it.
 	- The bot should work fine until sharding kicks in (at ~2500 servers), then it might start to break down a little
 	- Really, it comes down to your server specs and the number of members in a server

+4. Yo, fork maintainer dynamitegus here.
+I added HTTPS Support, I barely understand it myself so i wont explain how or where to get these from as I followed a combination of linode and cloudflare guides and looked at expressjs and nodejs docs to implement it.
+Here are a few notes:
+	- the certificate is expected in the `certificate.pem` file
+	- the private key is expected in the `private-key.pem` file
+		- if you dont like these locations you can edit `web_app.js`, it should be right up the top
+	- default port for https is `8443` and is set in the `config.json` under the `secureServerPort` variable, dont like it? go change it.
+	- it should just work. if it doesnt i probably wont help you, i am yet to put this on my actual server so if it doesnt work there will be another commit.

 ---